-Buffalo High School offers the ACT test to all Juniors each spring at no cost to families.
+Buffalo High School offers a one time, during high school, option for Juniors or Seniors to take the ACT test at no cost to families.
 The ACT test is a college entrance exam that is important for students who may be considering a 4-year college or university.
 This exam is helpful in determining a student's college readiness.
 Many scholarship opportunities are impacted by ACT results as well.
 Please see your school counselor if you have additional questions regarding the ACT or other post-secondary entrance/placement exams.